scriptPilot/app-framework/README.md

 For rollback, change version in `www/.htaccess` file to previous version and upload to your web server.

 ## Feedback, bugs, feature requests
-Please use the [Issues](https://github.com/scriptPilot/app-framework/issues) page or provide a pull request.
+Please use the [Github Issues Page](https://github.com/scriptPilot/app-framework/issues) or provide a pull request.
 For more complex changes please let us discuss in the issue list before.

 ---